robinsloan/mailchimp-cli/README.md

 `ruby mailchimp.rb 2021-july update`

-You can also delete the campaign from Mailchimp (leaving the Markdown file intact, of course):
+You can also delete the campaign from Mailchimp (leaving the Markdown file intact):

 `ruby mailchimp.rb 2021-july delete`